 At cold reset, all DC-coupled links power-up with 200-MHz clocks.
+AC-coupled links power-up with 1200MHz clocks.
 For each link, firmware reads the Frequency Capability register, described in Section 7.5.9, of each device to determine the supported clock frequencies.
 The reported frequency capability of each device, combined with system-specific knowledge of the board layout and power requirements is used to determine the frequency to be used for each link.
 Firmware will write the Frequency register, described in Section 7.5.7, for both devices of each link to set the frequency to be used.
 Once all devices have been configured, firmware will initiate an LDTSTOP# or RESET# of the affected buses to cause the new frequency to take effect.